Apjjm/EncounterTool/.examples/readme.md

 These examples are loops that can be walked
  - Encounters on, stand on "start"
  - Save + Reset
- - Start walking the route / loop
+ - Start walking the route / loop.
+The cell at the start of each loop cell is a bit lighter to make it easier to look up quickly.
+ - When you get an encounter, look at what cell (and what loop) you are in.
+The routes are plotted so you can use nearby terrain features to do this.
- - When you get an encounter on a cell with an x, reset
+   - If the cell is an `X` reset
- - When you get an encounter on a dark cell:
+   - If the cell is `? <NUMBER>`:
+     - Your fight will be after `<NUMBER>` additional encounters here.
-    - If the cell has a ?
+   - If the cell is `<LETTERS> <NUMBER>` - e.g. `A 3`, `AB 0`:
-      - Run from this encounter, and then an additional X times using the number after the ?
-      - e.g. `?
-2` would mean run from your initial encounter, then 2 more encounters.
-Your goal encounter will be on the next encounter.
+     - Look at the relevant encounter formations for these letters.
+If this is the encounter you see, your fight will be after `<NUMBER>` additional encounters.
-    - If the call has some letters
+   - If the cell is `<NUMBER/*>: <NUMBER/X>` - e.g. `42: 1` `*: X`:
+     - If the first `NUMBER` is a `*` that means any other step count
-        - If your encounter does not match one of the lettered encounters for this cell, reset
+     - If the second `NUMBER` is a `X` that means reset for this step count
-        - Take an additional X encounters using the number after the ?
+     - Start counting steps after the first encounter.
+If your step count is the first number then your encounters will be after `<NUMBER>` additional encounters
+       - Note: this does not include the encounter you get while doing the step counting!
+     - Example: `3: X`, `*: 2` in a cell would mean reset if the step count was 3, otherwise take 2 extra encounters after your counted encounter
+ - After running/winning the last encounter turn off encounters immediately and head to the location
-    - Your goal encounter will be in location with the color of the text in the box.
+ - Your goal encounter will be in the location with the color of the text in the box (if there are multiple locations)
-    - After running from the last encounter turn off encounters immediately and head to the location

-It is helpful to identify bits of nearby terrain to find your reference square quickly.